ms/buildtogether.tech/src/process/index.md

 (If people are so burned out from the previous round that they need a whole week to recover, go back and re-read [% x important %].)
 At this point the product manager divides up the list of desired features and assigns them to the developers.
-Each developer then has some time---typically a few days to a couple of weeks---to do a little research, write some throwaway prototype code, and most importantly *think*.
+Each developer then has some time—typically a few days to a couple of weeks—to do a little research, write some throwaway prototype code, and most importantly *think*.
 How could this feature be implemented?
 Is there an alternative that would take a tenth the time but only deliver half of what was asked for?
 What impact will each alternative have on